railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 different products and the barcodes used are also different.

 But customers have the right to open a pack and extract some bottles to take them individually to the checkout.
-The supermarket can not track its stock in packs and bottles any more, but only individually in bottles.
+The supermarket cannot track its stock in packs and bottles any more, but only individually in bottles.

 So you can define a bill of materials for sale which defines a pack as an assembly of 6 bottles.